onepf/OpenIAB/README.md

 Unity Plugin
 =====
-There is also Unity engine [plugin](unity_plugin) that will simplify integration for C#/JavaScript developers.
+There is also an Unity engine [plugin](unity_plugin) that will simplify integration for C#/JavaScript developers.
 No need to write any java code.

 OpenIAB - Open In-App Billing
 =====
-Uploading Android apps to all the existing Android app stores is a painful process and [AppDF](/onepf/AppDF) project was designed to make it easier.
+Uploading Android apps to all the existing Android app stores is a painful process and the [AppDF](/onepf/AppDF) project was designed to make it easier.
 But what is even more difficult for the developers is supporting different in-purchase APIs of different app stores.
 There are already a lot of different In-App Purchase APIs (e.g. Google Play, Amazon Appstore, Nokia Store, Samsung Apps) and the number is still increasing.
-OpenIAB is an open source library which provides an easy way for the developers to develop their apps/games in a way that one APK will work in all the stores and automatically use right in-app purchase API under each store.
+OpenIAB is an open source library which provides an easy way for the developers to develop their apps/games in a way that one APK will work in all the stores and automatically use the right in-app purchase API under each store.
 OpenIAB also provides an open in-app billing API that stores could implement to support all the built APK files using this library.
 Currently there are alreay 5 stores that support the Open API: <a href="http://store.yandex.com/">Yandex.Store</a>,  <a href="http://slideme.org/">SlideME</a>, <a href="http://www.appland.se/">Appland</a>, <a href="http://www.aptoide.com/">Aptoide</a> and <a href="http://www.openmobileww.com/#!appmall/cunq">AppMall</a>.
-The open stores don't need extra libraries to be included to your project, only OpenIAB is required to support all of them.
+The open stores don't need extra libraries to be included with your project, only OpenIAB is required to support all of them.
-For developers it means that in most cases they even don't need to recompile their apps for a new open store.
+For developers it means that in most cases they don't even need to recompile their apps for a new open store.
 The only thing that can be reqired is to add an RSA key if purchase verification is on the library side.

 How OpenIAB Works
 =====
 1. An Android app developer integrates OpenIAB library in his/her Android code
-2. An Android app developer implements in-app purchases using OpenIAB API (which is very close to Google Play IAB API, just few changes in source code will be needed)
+2. An Android app developer implements in-app purchases using OpenIAB API (which is very close to Google Play IAB API, just a few changes in source code will be needed)
 3. OpenIAB Lib detects which app store installed the app
-4. OpenIAB Lib redirects in-app purchase calls to the corresponding app store IAB API (OpenIAB Lib wrapps IAB APIs of severall apstores)
+4. OpenIAB Lib redirects in-app purchase calls to the corresponding app store IAB API (OpenIAB Lib wraps IAB APIs of severall apstores)
-5. All In-App Billing logic is handled by the corresponding app store, OpenIAB has no code to process in-app purchases and has no UI, it just wrapps In-App Billing APIs of different stores in one library
+5. All In-App Billing logic is handled by the corresponding app store, OpenIAB has no code to process in-app purchases and has no UI, it just wraps In-App Billing APIs of different stores in one library

 <img src="http://www.onepf.org/img/openiabdiagram1.png">